-A short overview of the content of the EMODnet Chemical Buffer database in the Greater North Sea with collected samples per parameter per matrix is shown in the table (status mid May 2010): In order to give a good visibility on the EMODnet chemical CDI user interface (the EMODnet chemical portal) it was decided to make a first attempt at CDI's for the chemicals in the regional data pool in the Greater North Sea, with the exception of nutrients.
+In order to give a good visibility on the EMODnet chemical CDI user interface (the EMODnet chemical portal) it was decided to make a first attempt at CDI's for the chemicals in the regional data pool in the Greater North Sea, with the exception of nutrients.
 ICES have made this attempt at CDI's for a 'cut-off' date in the middle of May 2010 for entries to the regional data pool.
+However, this XML metadata files were not included in the on-line user interface to avoid possible duplication with direct partners submissions so at the moment the CDI metadata files are not complete.
+We are working to get all CDI entries in the system and synchronise metadata with data.